plone/documentation/manage/installing/installation_windows10_wsl.rst

 Bash Auto Completion
 --------------------

-To activate the autocomplete function for Plone CLI, again the ``.bashrc`` document has to be opened and a path is inserted ate the bottom of the so far code.
+To activate the autocomplete function for Plone CLI, again the ``.bashrc`` document has to be opened and a path is inserted at the bottom of the so far code.

 Open editor.